samtaggart/data_threefold_projects_friends/info/projects/3bot/3bot.md

 While 3bot may seem like a technological solution, its roots and goals are strongly humanitarian.
 Every person who signs up for 3bot makes a significant impact.
 The P2P infrastructure is up to 10x more efficient and sustainable and ensures that data privacy and security is preserved.
 The internet cost is less than half a dollar a month per user, greatly increasing access to underserved communities.
 Additionally, the 3bot ecosystem is creating a number of P2P experiences and solutions such as videoconferencing, file storage and social networking that will impact both the effectiveness and security of online communication.

-## Support via Token Distribution Event (TDE)
+## Support this project

-The ThreeFold Token (TFT) is the result of farming of Internet capacity therefore becoming the token of the new internet.
-The TDE is there to benefit projects like 3Bot, which provide value to the ThreeFold Grid and do good for humanity and our planet.
+3Bot is funded by ThreeFold’s Token Distribution Event (TDE) for the impact it brings to our planet, humanity and the ThreeFold Grid.

+The ThreeFold Token (TFT) represents a unit of capacity on the new Internet and is created only when new capacity is added to the ThreeFold Grid.
+Each project on the TDE benefits from fund allocations in the form of branded TFTs.

-You can buy TFTs, branded for each project, which directly support the project and therefore the growth of a conscious internet.
+You can buy specially branded TFTs to directly support 3Bot, and the growth of a new conscious internet.

 ```python